max-4711/ez-event-push/README.md

 # Push4711
-Need an easy way to push events via SignalR?
+Need a really easy way to push typed events via SignalR?
 This one might be interesting for you...

 # Usage / Setup
-It's really easy to setup and use this library.
+It's easy to setup and use this library.
 Let's walk through the process step by step while observing an example.

 ## Sender
 Preparation: Install NuGet package `Push4711.Sender` to your project.